deis/workflow/src/understanding-workflow/concepts.md

 part of the `slugrunner` process.
 View the [slugrunner component][slugrunner] for more information.

-Applications which use either a Dockerfile or reference an external Docker Image are launched unmodified.
+Applications which use either a Dockerfile or reference external Docker images are launched unmodified.

 ## Applications

 Workflow is designed around the concept of an [application][], or app.

-Applications can come in three forms:
+Applications come in one of three forms:

-1. as collection of source files stored in a Git repository
+1. a collection of source files stored in a `git` repository
-2. as a Dockerfile, which describes how to build your app
+2. a Dockerfile and associated source files stored in a `git` repository
-3. a reference to an already built Docker Image, hosted on a remote Docker repository
+3. a reference to an existing image at a Docker repository

-Applications identified by a unique name for easy reference.
-If you do not specify a name when creating your application Workflow generates one for you.
+Applications are identified by a unique name for easy reference.
+If you do not specify a name when creating your application, Workflow generates one for you.
-Workflow also tracks other related information for your application including any domain names, SSL Certificates and developer provided configuration.
+Workflow also manages related information, including domain names, SSL certificates, and developer-provided configuration.

 ## Build, Release, Run